-- a) That on receipt of a requirement from the General Manager, Taranaki Regional Council (hereinafter the General Manager), the consent holder shall, within the time specified in the requirement, supply the information required relating to the exercise of this consent. - b) That unless it is otherwise specified in the conditions of this consent, compliance with any monitoring requirement imposed by this consent must be at the consent holder's own expense. - c) That the consent holder shall pay to the Council all required administrative charges fixed by the Council pursuant to section 36 in relation to: - i) the administration, monitoring and supervision of this consent; and - ii) charges authorised by regulations.
+- a) On receipt of a requirement from the Chief Executive, Taranaki Regional Council the consent holder shall, within the time specified in the requirement, supply the information required relating to the exercise of this consent. - b) Unless it is otherwise specified in the conditions of this consent, compliance with any monitoring requirement imposed by this consent must be at the consent holder's own expense. - c) The consent holder shall pay to the Council all required administrative charges fixed by the Council pursuant to section 36 in relation to: - i) the administration, monitoring and supervision of this consent; and - ii) charges authorised by regulations.

-Special Conditions
+Special conditions